arunkapania/subset026reqif/README.md

  2. Click on `Browse` and select the directory where you stored the reqif from step 1
  3. Tick the reqif file from step 1 in the right panel
  4. Click `Finish`
+6. If there is also a `media` subdirectory for your chapter, import this the same way.
+For Step 5.2: Make sure the Option `Create top-level folder` is active and select all files in this folder.
+In the Project Tree you should end up with a copy of the entire `media` directory as a subdirectory of the folder containing your reqif file.
-6. Open the tree of artifacts in your Project Explorer and double click the newly imported reqif
+7. Open the Project Tree in your Project Explorer and double click the newly imported reqif
- 1. Either you already see the requirements grid or it needs another final double click on that single button below the text *Doubleclick below to open a specification.*
+ 1. Either you already see the requirements grid or it needs another final double click on that single button below the text: *Doubleclick below to open a specification.*

 # Remarks